ziming/mini-loan/readme.md

 https://github.com/adamwathan/laracon2017/blob/master/routes/web.php

 I referenced Phil Sturgeon: "Build API You won't hate" a little too but my current understanding of building REST APIs is very weak like I'm not even sure if I should return a silent 200 or success or with a message.etc.
-Neither do I know about Swagger.etc
+But I suppose there are a few standards we can pick & choose to follow out there

 https://leanpub.com/build-apis-you-wont-hate